-Amourettes / / Round, with a base folded from plastic flowers and leaves, partially also on a pedestal in the form of a vase with relief or floral decoration.
-Among them are amourettes as a pilgrim, shepherd, cavalier, chimney sweep, judge, doctor with an enema, abbot, barber, marshal, winemaker, seller of lacquer solution or noble lady, fish and fruit merchant, gardener.
-Clothing is painted, partially with floral patterns.
+Amourettes // Round, with a base composed of folded plastic flowers and leaves, partly also on a pedestal in the form of a vase with relief or floral decoration.
+Among them are amourettes as a pilgrim, shepherd, cavalier, chimney sweep, judge, doctor with a clyster, abbot, hairdresser, marshal, winemaker, seller of lacquer solution or noble lady, fish and fruit merchant, gardener.
+Clothing is painted, partly with floral patterns.
 Polychrome painting with gold trim.
 Work by Johann Joachim Kändler, supplemented by Michel Victor Acier.
-Restored; partially intact; partially with crossed swords mark.
+Restored; partly intact; partly marked with crossed swords.
 Height 9 cm - 14 cm.
-A rare extensive collection of the 18th-century "Masked Amourettes" series; Around 1750, the first set was created by Johann Joachim Kändler (1706-1775), which was supplemented with additional figures by Michel Victor Acier (1736-1799) around 1775.
+Rare extensive collection of the "Masquerade Amourettes" series from the 18th century; around 1750, the first set was created by Johann Joachim Kändler (1706-1775), which was supplemented with additional figures by Michel Victor Acier (1736-1799) around 1775.
 18th-century amourettes are occasionally represented in national and international museums.
 Most of the figures can be found in the British Museum in London (Inv.
 No. 1923,0314.34.CR - 1923,0314.46.CR).
-See also the catalog of the Meissen State Porcelain Manufactory, Figures I, Large and Small Masked Amourettes.
-A collection of 30 porcelain figures from the "Masked Amourettes" series, modeled by J.J.
+See also the Catalog of the Meissen State Porcelain Manufactory, Figures I, Large and Small Masquerade Amourettes.
+Collection of 30 porcelain figures from the "Masquerade Amourettes" series, modeled by J.J.
 Kändler in 1750 and supplemented by M.V.
 Acier around 1775.
 Restored.
-Partially with chips.
-Partially with crossed swords mark.
+Partly chipped.
+Partly marked with crossed swords.
 Meissen.
 Circa 1750-1775.

 Meissen (Meissen)